 g.
 Headings; Use of Terms.
 The headings contained in this Agreement are for reference only and will not affect in any way the meaning of or interpretation of this Agreement.
 Any use of the term “including” shall be deemed to mean “including without limitation.”

 h.
 Entire Agreement.
-This Agreement, together with the Terms and Conditions, constitutes the entire agreement of the parties relative to the subject matter of this Agreement.
+This Agreement, including these Terms and Conditions, constitutes the entire agreement of the parties relative to the subject matter of this Agreement.
 This Agreement specifically supersedes any prior written or oral agreement between the parties relating to the subject matter of this Agreement.
 This Agreement is binding upon, and inures to the benefit of, and is enforceable by Med USA, Provider and their respective legal representatives, assigns and successors in interest.
 Provider may not assign this Agreement, or any of its rights, or delegate any of its duties, under this Agreement without the prior written consent of Med USA.
-Any amendments or changes to this Agreement will be in writing and will not be effective until executed by Provider and Med USA.
+Med USA may unilaterally make amendments or changes to this Agreement at any time as may be necessary to comply with (i) amendments to applicable law, including statutes, regulations or sub-regulatory guidance; (ii) any changes in ICD or CPT codes or licensing agreements; or (iii) as otherwise determined necessary by Med USA.
+Any such amendment or change shall not change or otherwise modify the Premium Services (except to the extent required by such applicable changes) or the Fees payable.
+Any such amendment or change will be implemented thirty (30) days after Med USA provides notice of such changes to Provider, unless within that 30-day period, Provider notifies Med USA of its objection to the amendment or change.
+If Provider objects to the amendment or change and Provider and Med USA are not able to come to an agreement on amended terms within thirty (30) days of Provider objection, Provider or Med USA shall have the right to terminate this Agreement by delivering to the other Party written notice that it is terminating the Agreement.
 Med USA and Provider acknowledge that they are duly authorized by appropriate corporate action to enter into this Agreement and that this Agreement is being signed by duly authorized agents.
 All schedules and exhibits referenced in this Agreement are incorporated into this Agreement by reference.

 i.
 Further Assurance.
 Med USA and Provider agree, in good faith, to execute and deliver after the date hereof, without additional consideration, such further assurance, instruments and documents, and to take such further actions as the other may reasonably request in order to fulfill the intent of this Agreement and the relationship for services contemplated hereby.